Building a Collaborative AI-Driven Content Team: Skills and Roles Needed

 Skill Junior Proficiency Mid Proficiency Senior Proficiency

-Prompt Engineering construct basic prompts, use templates iterate prompts, prompt chaining design prompt frameworks, optimize cost/latency
+Prompt Engineering construct basic prompts, use templates iterate prompts, prompt chaining design prompt frameworks, cost/latency

 Content Strategy follow briefs, topic research map topic clusters, brief authors set editorial calendar, ROI modeling